 Though hardly an historic figure, Morris Kanfer was one of the more interesting neighborhood residents who turned up in researching the Forest Hills history book.
 Mr. Kanfer lived on Chesapeake Street in a home now owned by Gary and Rebecca Stevens, who bought it from his estate.
 He spent his last years in that house.

 At the height of the Cold War in 1951, Morris Kanfer proposed that the federal government build underground shelters in case of Soviet attack.
 There was a plan at that time to move federal workers out of their offices to Maryland and Virginia.
-The National Bureau of Standards took up acreage from Tilden St. up to Van Ness and from Connecticut to 36th, and Kanfer thought that these workers could be evacuated to his seven acres if he built offices with bomb shelters underground.
+The National Bureau of Standards took up acreage from Tilden Street up to Van Ness and from Connecticut to 36th Street, and Kanfer thought that these workers could be evacuated to his seven acres if he built offices with bomb shelters underground.
 He wanted to lease these structures to the government.
 He testified to this effect before the Senate Public Works Committee.

 Although Kanfer’s idea dead-ended in committee, he soon received approval from the District Board of Zoning to construct an eight-story apartment building with up to 532 dwelling units (he had requested an 800-unit building).
 Thus the bomb shelter morphed into an underground garage four levels down.